Electromagnetism from relativistic fluid dynamics: Introduction

 In this paper, we propose a novel theoretical approach to address these challenges.
 Our research aims to develop a unified framework that integrates electromagnetism and fluid dynamics, thereby transcending their conventional separate treatment in MHD.
 We anticipate that this unified framework will not only provide a more fundamental understanding of the interaction between electromagnetic fields and fluids but also offer a relativistic extension necessary for explaining high-energy astrophysical phenomena \cite{Hernandez} such as supernova explosions, gamma-ray bursts, and black hole jets in addition to nuclear fusion.

 Before delving further, it is important to outline a theoretical motivation for this study.
-In modern physics, particles are described as fields inhabiting spacetime, endowed with specific symmetries and properties such as spin, charge, and mass.
-The field-theoretic approach to matter and particles originates from the electromagnetism, where electric and magnetic interactions were unified within the framework of a local $U(1)$ gauge theory.
+In modern physics, particles can be interpreted as excitations of quantum fields {\it inhabiting spacetime}, endowed with specific symmetries and properties such as spin, charge, and mass.
+The field-theoretic approach to matter and particles originates from electromagnetism, where electric and magnetic interactions were unified within the framework of a local $U(1)$ gauge theory.
 Quantum field theory, built on this foundation, has been remarkably successful in describing fundamental interactions, including electromagnetic, weak, and strong forces.
 This framework has also been applied successfully to gravity, at least in classical regime.
 However, limitations in existing paradigms, such as the treatment of singularities, have driven the exploration of alternative frameworks like string theory \cite{Green}, loop quantum gravity \cite{Rovelli}, and the emergent point of view for gravity \cite{Jacobson,Padmanabhan,Lee}.

-On the other hand, the relativistic fluid and thermodynamic approach assumes that matter or particles reside in a three-dimensional Euclidean space, referred to as "matter space," with their dynamics governed by mappings between this matter space and four-dimensional spacetime, illustrated in Fig. 1, \cite{Taub54,Carter72,Carter73,Carter89,AnderssonNew,LK2022,Kim:2023lta}.
+On the other hand, the relativistic fluid and thermodynamic approach assumes that matter or particles reside in a three-dimensional Euclidean space, referred to as ``matter space,'' with their dynamics governed by mappings between this matter space and four-dimensional spacetime, illustrated in Fig. 1, \cite{Taub54,Carter72,Carter73,Carter89,AnderssonNew,LK2022,Kim:2023lta,Dubovsky:2011sj}.